NZ Performance Car: Spine art

-For 2008 collecting all the issues created an NZ Performance Car logo when stacked together.
+For 2008, collecting all the issues created an NZ Performance Car logo when stacked together.
 This was to highlight the transition to perfect binding.

 Website

 NZ Performance Car relaunched its website in July 2007 with a web 2.0 site featuring video, blogs, forums, news, articles, cover girls, event coverage and more.

-Users can register to the site, start a blog, upload their own media, and generally interact with the site.
+Users can register on the site, start a blog, upload their own media, and generally interact with the site.

-Daily news articles are available weekdays which are additional to magazine content.
+Daily news articles are available on weekdays, which are additional to magazine content.
 Full magazine articles are available from previous issues, often including additional photos and information (including videos) that could not be fitted into the magazine.

 Some writers run blogs on the website, such as Peter Kelly's Pedeyworld, and a forum is run as a subsite to encourage user interaction.

 Users can purchase books and DVDs related to the magazine's content, as well as back issues and subscriptions in the online shop.